joseAcevesG/phishingMailAI/apps/frontend/README.md

    "add another button to go to home"
    **Response:**
    Added a Home navigation button in the header with consistent styling, enhancing overall user navigation throughout the app.

+6. **Prompt:**
+   "crate a landing page for this project, i want that when you enter to the domain and you aren't login redirect to there, but if you try to go to a ProtectedRoute go to logIn"
+   **Response:**
+   Landing page implemented with authentication redirects using useAuth hook.
+Unauthenticated users see landing page, authenticated users are redirected to home, and protected routes redirect to login.

 ## Summary